PacktPublishing/Full-Stack-Development-with-Spring-Boot-and-React/README.md

 The code will look like the following:

 ```

-public class Car {
-@Id
-@GeneratedValue(strategy=GenerationType.AUTO)
-private long id;
-private String brand, model, color, registerNumber;
-private int year, price;
-}
+from fastapi import FastAPI
+app = FastAPI()
+@app.get(“/”)
+async def root():
+ return {“message”: “Hello FastAPI”}

 ```

 **Following is what you need for this book:**

-Getting started with full stack development can be daunting.
-Even developers who are familiar with the best tools, such as Spring Boot and React, can struggle to nail the basics, let alone master the more advanced elements.
-If you’re one of these developers, this comprehensive guide covers everything you need!.
+If you need to develop web applications quickly, where do you turn?
+Enter the FARM stack.
+The FARM stack combines the power of the Python ecosystem with REST and MongoDB and makes building web applications easy and fast.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-16).
+With the following software and hardware list you can run all code files present in the book (Chapter 1-9).

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://static.packt-cdn.com/downloads/9781801816786_ColorImages.pdf).
+[Click here to download it](https://packt.link/18OWu).

-## Code in Action

-Click on the following link to see the Code in Action: [Youtube link](https://bit.ly/3t3Qe4r)

 ### Related products <Other books you may enjoy>
-* Full-Stack Web Development with GraphQL and React [[Packt]](https://www.packtpub.com/product/full-stack-web-development-with-graphql-and-react-second-edition/9781801077880) [[Amazon]](https://www.amazon.com/Full-Stack-Web-Development-GraphQL-React/dp/1801077886)
+* Building Python Web APIs with FastAPI  [[Packt]](https://www.packtpub.com/product/building-web-apis-with-fastapi-and-python/9781801076630) [[Amazon]](https://www.amazon.com/Building-Python-APIs-FastAPI-high-performance/dp/1801076634)

-* Modern API Development with Spring and Spring Boot [[Packt]](https://www.packtpub.com/product/modern-api-development-with-spring-and-spring-boot/9781800562479) [[Amazon]](https://www.amazon.com/Modern-API-Development-Spring-Boot/dp/1800562470)
+* React Projects - Second Edition [[Packt]](https://www.packtpub.com/product/react-projects-second-edition/9781801070638) [[Amazon]](https://www.amazon.in/Full-Stack-React-Projects-development-building/dp/1839215410)

 ## Get to Know the Author
-**Juha Hinkula** is a software development lecturer at Haaga-Helia University of Applied Sciences in Finland.
-He received an MSc degree in computer science from the University of Helsinki.
-He has over 18 years of industry experience in software development.
-Over the past few years, he has focused on modern full stack development.
-He is also a passionate mobile developer with Android-native technology and React Native.
+**Marko Aleksendrić** is a graduate of the University of Belgrade, Serbia, with a Ph.D. and also a Master’s degree in control engineering.
+He is a self-taught full-stack developer and former scientist and works as an analyst in a trade promotion agency.
+He started his programming journey with Visual Basic and Fortran 77 for numeric simulations.
+Upon discovering Python (version 2.3), he started using it for all kinds of automation tasks: building reporting pipelines and exporting measurement data from instruments into Excel or similar user-friendly reporting tools.